 Adductor tendinopathy, also known as groin tendonitis, is a condition that affects the tendons of the adductor muscles, which are located along the inner thigh and play a crucial role in stabilising the pelvis and controlling leg movements.
-This condition is characterised by pain and dysfunction in the tendons that attach these muscles to the pubic bone, often resulting from repetitive stress, overuse, or biomechanical imbalances.

 Unlike acute muscle strains, which occur suddenly due to trauma, adductor tendinopathy develops gradually over time due to excessive strain on the tendon.
 This strain leads to microtears, collagen degeneration, and an impaired ability of the tendon to withstand normal loading.
 If left untreated, the condition can progress to chronic pain and reduced function, particularly in activities that involve running, kicking, or rapid changes in direction.